COVID-19 cluster at Vic meat plant grows

 All 350 staff were tested for COVID-19 by May 1 and the site has been shut down, with a total of 45 cases now linked to the facility.

+“This is the nature of the pandemic event, you will see clusters emerge over time,” Mr Pallas told reporters.

+The new cases have brought the state’s tally so far to 1423, although only 112 are active.
+Twelve people are in hospital, including six in intensive care.

-On a day when he was meant to deliver Victoria’s now-delayed budget, Mr Pallas instead revealed an extra $491 million in virus relief measures.
+On a day when he was meant to deliver Victoria’s now-delayed budget, Mr Pallas also revealed an extra $491 million in virus relief measures.

 Businesses participating in the federal government’s JobKeeper scheme will be exempt from payroll tax, at a cost of about $225 million to the state.